SABLAIZER/SABLAIZER/README.md

 **Project Name:** SABLAIZER

-**Description:** SABLAIZER is my personal brand project where I share the meaning of my name online and make it known globally.
+**Description:** SABLAIZER is my personal brand project where I share the meaning of my name online and make it known.

-## Purpose
-- Share the meaning of “Sablaizer”
-- Build my personal brand
-- Engage with people who want to know about the name

-## Features (Future Updates)
-- Interactive sections
-- Multimedia content (images/videos)
-- Community engagement
+Definition:* A Sablaizer is a visionary, tech-savvy innovator who transforms wild ideas into powerful tools, apps, and creations.

+*Part of Speech:* Noun

+*Pronunciation:* /ˈsab-luh-ay-zər/

+*Usage:*“How did you build that so quickly?”
+“I’m a Sablaizer — eezamzyn.”

+*Origin:* Coined in 2026 by Sablaizer.
+Represents a unique creative identity.

 ## Author
 Evans Kwaku Sablah (Sablaizer)